Vettvangur/Vettvangur.IcelandAuth/README.md

 island.is's authentication service allows for authenticating icelandic nationals using digital certificates / Íslykill.

-A prior contract with island.is is needed before usage, see https://island.is/#permit-884 and general information on the island.is authentication service can be found [here](https://island.is/um-island-is/innskraningarthjonustan/).
+A prior contract with island.is is needed before usage, see https://island.is/#permit-884.
+General information on the island.is authentication service can be found [here](https://island.is/um-island-is/innskraningarthjonustan/).

-This project was developed according to fixes and suggestions from [Syndis](https://www.syndis.is/).

-It was also influenced by the work done [here](https://github.com/digitaliceland/innskraningar-daemi/).
+This project was developed according to fixes and suggestions from [Syndis](https://www.syndis.is/) and influenced in part by the work done [here](https://github.com/digitaliceland/innskraningar-daemi/).

 # Getting Started

 ## Requirements
-At least .Net Framework 4.6.1 or .Net Core 2
+At least .Net Framework 4.6.1 or .Net Core 2.

+The NetStandard library (NetStandard essentially just contains mappings) and some Microsoft.Extensions packages will be installed if missing.
+They have a light footprint and are used for abstractions made available in .Net Standard.

 ## Signature verification